joshgerdes/jekyll-uno/_posts/2022-07-06-migrating-resources-between-regions-using-azure-resource-mover.md

 For our demo, we are going to migrate from Australia East to West US3.

-> Make sure you review your [quota and subscription limits](https://docs.microsoft.com/en-us/azure/networking/check-usage-against-limits?WT.mc_id=AZ-MVP-5004796 "Check resource usage against limits"), for the other region before you look to migrate them.
+> Make sure you review your [quota and subscription limits](https://docs.microsoft.com/en-us/azure/networking/check-usage-against-limits?WT.mc_id=AZ-MVP-5004796 "Check resource usage against limits"){:target="_blank"}, for the other region before you look to migrate them.

 ![Azure Regions  - Australia East to West US3](/uploads/azure-resource-mover-australia-to-westus3.png "Azure Regions  - Australia East to West US3")